<!--

 - [Network Upgrades and Releases](/guide/node/network-upgrades): Timeline and details for Tempo network upgrades and important releases for node operators.

 - [Operate your validator node](/guide/node/operate-validator): Day-to-day operations for Tempo validators.
-Node lifecycle, upgrades, key rotation, monitoring, and troubleshooting.
+Node lifecycle, monitoring, metrics, log management, and Grafana dashboards.

 - [Running an RPC Node](/guide/node/rpc): Set up and run a Tempo RPC node for API access.
 Download snapshots, configure systemd services, and monitor node health and sync status.